 What foods contain trans fats?

-Even if the average intake of trans fats is pretty low, it’s natural to be interested in knowing about trans fat and foods that contain them:
+Even if the average intake of trans fats is pretty low, it’s natural to want to find out more about trans fat foods and what you should look out for:

 How can I check whether I’m eating trans fat foods?